-Value added tax ("VAT") VAT payable is the difference between VAT output and less deductible VAT input for the current period.
-VAT output has been calculated by applying a rate of 13% to the taxable value since 1 April 2019 (16% before 1 April 2019).
-Urban maintenance and construction tax It is levied at 7% on the turnover taxes paid Education surcharge The Company is subject to a value which added rate of 3% on its actual payment of value added tax Local education surcharge The Company is subject to a value which added rate of 2% on its actual payment of value added tax Corporate income tax The Company was approved as a high-tech enterprise, and the applicable corporate income tax for the current year is levied at 15% Withholding of individual Income taxes In accordance with the relevant tax laws income tax in the PRC, the Company is required to withhold individual income tax on salaries paid to its employees Withholding of corporate Income taxes In accordance with the relevant tax laws in the PRC, the Company is required to withhold and pay corporate income tax, business tax and VAT in respect of the interest and technology transfer fees payable to foreign investors and overseas related companies.
+• Value added tax ("VAT") VAT payable is the difference between VAT output and less deductible VAT input for the current period.
+VAT output has been calculated by applying a rate of 13% to the taxable value.
+Urban maintenance and construction tax - It is levied at 7% on the turnover taxes paid Education surcharge The Company is subject to a value which added rate of 3% on its actual payment of value added tax Local education surcharge The Company is subject to a value which added rate of 2% on its actual payment of value added tax Corporate income tax The Company applicable the corporate income tax for the current year is levied at 25% Withholding of individual Income taxes In accordance with the relevant tax laws income tax in the PRC, the Company is required to withhold individual income tax on salaries paid to its employees Withholding of corporate Income taxes In accordance with the relevant tax laws in the PRC, the Company is required to withhold and pay corporate income tax, business tax and VAT in respect of the interest and technology transfer fees payable to foreign investors and overseas related companies.